tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
-First we create the container if it doesn&#8217;t already exist, then we upload the package (without prompting), and once that is complete we capture the blob information and extract the URL for later use in the deployment.
+First we create the container if it doesn't already exist, then we upload the package (without prompting), and once that is complete we capture the blob information and extract the URL for later use in the deployment.
 </p>

 <div style="background-color: #eeeeee; padding: .5em 1em; margin: .5em .5em 1.5em .5em;">
 <a href="http://msdn.microsoft.com/en-us/library/dn495272.aspx" title="Get-AzureStorageContainer on MSDN">Get-AzureStorageContainer</a> attempts to retrieve a container with the given name.
-In this case I&#8217;ve used the ErrorAction of SilentlyContinue so that if it doesn&#8217;t exist I can create it.</p>
+In this case I've used the ErrorAction of SilentlyContinue so that if it doesn't exist I can create it.</p>

 <p>
 <a href="http://msdn.microsoft.com/en-us/library/dn495291.aspx" title="New-AzureStorageContainer on MSDN">New-AzureStorageContainer</a> creates a container with the given name.
-Since I haven&#8217;t specified permissions, the container will be created with the most restrictive rights.
+Since I haven't specified permissions, the container will be created with the most restrictive rights.
 </p>

 <p>
 <a href="http://msdn.microsoft.com/en-us/library/dn495279.aspx" title="Set-AzureStorageBlobContent on MSDN">Set-AzureStorageBlobContent</a> uploads the contents of a file specified by -File to the given -Container value with a final name specified by the -Blob property.
-The -Force overrides any questions the command might have, like &#8220;are you sure you want to do that&#8221;.
+The -Force overrides any questions the command might have, like “are you sure you want to do that”.
 </p>

 <p>